posimagi/xivlink/README.md

 ## System Requirements

-You must have Python 3.5 or newer (https://www.python.org/downloads/).
+* You must have Python 3.5 or newer (https://www.python.org/downloads/).
+* You need some kind of shared storage.
+I recommend using a Dropbox folder for automatic synchronization, but even something as simple as a flash drive that you take with you and leave in your active system will work.

 ## How to Use